V-Naga-Praveen/Intrusion-Detection-System-Using-ML/README.md

 2. **Install the required dependencies**

-3. **Run the Jupyter notebooks**:
+3. **Run the Jupyter notebooks and python file**:
-   Open `IDS-code.ipynb` and `gui-code.ipynb` in Jupyter Notebook and run the cells to execute the project code and the GUI.
+   Open `IDS-code.ipynb` and `gui-code.py` and run them, can directly run python code .

 ## 8. Contact